-With NC Beer Month kicking off in April, Spring is a great time to plan your own Craft Draft Crawl through seven hoppin’ breweries in downtown Winston-Salem.
+With NC Beer Month kicking off in April, Spring is a great time to plan your own Craft Draft Crawl through eight hoppin’ breweries (and one satellite location) in downtown Winston-Salem.
 Read on to learn about three of the seasonal releases from a few of our favorite local breweries.

 This American Pale Ale takes its name from the iconic North Carolina landmark, Pilot Mountain (located just 30 minutes from Winston-Salem).
 The annual Spring release, brewed with British pale and caramel malts, strikes a perfect balance between malts and hops.
 With a powerful aroma and flavor, this pale ale pairs perfectly with classic eats like burgers, pizza, and wings.

 Foothills Brewing has been serving up a rotating lineup of seasonal craft brews and delicious chef-prepared dishes for more than a decade in downtown Winston-Salem.
 Their 28-tap tasting room, located just 15 minutes from downtown, offers a close-up look at the operation in addition to food trucks, live music, and games.
 Try the new Pilot Mountain Pale Ale at the downtown location this spring, then hop over to the next brewery.

 Joymongers Barrel Hall’s focus for spring is perfecting the pilsner.
 Brewed using a time-intensive process, the pilsner is a no-frills beer with a light malt character, and slightly bitter bite, courtesy of Mandarina Bavaria hops.
 Although this pilsner pairs well with just about anything, we recommend tacos from the El Taco Vaquero food truck or some artisanal cheeses from the neighboring Urban Colony Farm Store, just a few doors down.